ECLAD: Extracting Concepts with Local Aggregated Descriptors: ECLAD

+\textbf{Second, we introduce the aggregation of sensitivity scores for the visual cues of each concept}.
+For this, we introduce the set of sensitivities (towards class $k$) for all pixels in all images of $E_k$ (images of class $K$) belonging to the concept $c_j$, as

+On it own, the average $\overline{S_{c_j}^{k, E_{k}}}$ can be used as a measure of how sensitive the prediction of class $k$ is with respect to the concept $c_j$.
+Nonetheless, if the concept $c_j$ is present in images of all classes, with a positive sensitivity towards the class $k$, it is then considered a bias, and not a differentiating concept.

-We propose the contrastive sensitivity $\mathrm{CS}_{c_j}^{k}$ as the difference between the average sensitivity of a concept $c_j$ towards the class $k$ for all images of a class $k$ minus the average for the rest of the dataset:
+\textbf{Taking possible biases into account, we propose the usage of a contrastive sensitivity} $\mathrm{CS}_{c_j}^{k}$, measuring the difference between the average sensitivity of a concept $c_j$ towards the class $k$ for all images of a class $k$ minus the average for the rest of the dataset:

-where $S_{c_j}^{k, E_{k}}$ is the set of sensitivities (towards class $k$) for all pixels in all images of $E_k$ belonging to the concept $c_j$.
-Similarly, $S_{c_j}^{k, E_{k^\prime}}$ is the set of sensitivities (towards class $k$) for all pixels in all images of $E \setminus E_k$ belonging to the concept $c_j$.
-This measure quantifies how important a concept $c_j$ is with respect to a specific class $k$.
-In addition, we propose a relative importance measure $\mathrm{RI}_{c}$,
+This measure quantifies how sensitive are the predictions of a class $k$ with respect to a concept $c_j$, while taking into account possible biases.
+It must be highlighted that in cases where a concept only appears in images of class $k$, $\mathrm{CS}_{c_j}^{k}$ will be equal to $\overline{S_{c_j}^{k, E_{k}}}$.
+Yet, this measure can result impractical when dealing with a higher number of classes.

+\textbf{Finally, we propose the usage of a relative importance score}, which measures the importance of a concept, taking into account all classes, and presented in a relative scale between concepts.
+We propose the relative importance measure $\mathrm{RI}_{c}$,

-This metric not only represents how important a concept is for a single class, but also how important it is for samples of a class in contrast to samples of other classes.
-The relative importance ($\mathrm{RI}_{c_j}$) is a scaled value denoting the highest contrastive sensitivity of a concept, and normalized across all concepts.
+The relative importance ($\mathrm{RI}_{c_j}$) is a scaled value denoting the highest contrastive sensitivity of a concept, normalized across all concepts.
 Moreover, $\mathrm{RI}_{c_j}$ allows for the extraction of attributive and counterfactual concepts.

+As a general intuition, the most important concept used by a model will be scored with a magnitude of 1.0.
+This score would mean that the model learned to differentiate its visual cues, and the concept strongly influences the prediction of a class.
+Similarly, non-important concepts in the prediction process of a model will be scored with a magnitude of 0.0, meaning that the visual cues were learned but are functionally useless when making a prediction.